Deep Networks and the Multiple Manifold Problem: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the grants NSF 1733857, NSF 1838061, NSF 1740833, NSF 1740391, NSF NeuroNex Award DBI-1707398 (DG), the Gatsby Charitable Foundation (DG) and by a fellowship award (SB) through the National Defense Science and Engineering Graduate (NDSEG) Fellowship Program, sponsored by the Air Force Research Laboratory (AFRL), the Office of Naval Research (ONR) and the Army Research Office (ARO).
-The authors would like to thank Ethan Dyer, Guy Gur-Ari, Jeffrey Pennington, Sam Schoenholz, Daniel Soudry, and Tingran Wang for helpful discussions.
+This work was supported by the grants NSF 1733857, NSF 1838061, NSF 1740833, NSF 1740391, NSF NeuroNex Award DBI-1707398 (DG), the Gatsby Charitable Foundation (DG) and a Swartz fellowship (DG), and by a fellowship award (SB) through the National Defense Science and Engineering Graduate (NDSEG) Fellowship Program, sponsored by the Air Force Research Laboratory (AFRL), the Office of Naval Research (ONR) and the Army Research Office (ARO).
+The authors would like to thank Ethan Dyer, Guy Gur-Ari, Quynh Nguyen, Jeffrey Pennington, Sam Schoenholz, Daniel Soudry, and Tingran Wang for helpful discussions/feedback.